-The Treasurer's Office will mail tax bills in late October/early November 2018.
+The Treasurer's Office will mail tax bills in late October/early November 2023.
 These bills are payable to the Beaufort County Treasurer without penalty by the following January 15.

-If I do not receive my property tax bill, who do I contact?
+Whom do I contact if I do not receive my property tax bill?

 Contact the Beaufort County Auditor's Office.
-(Address changes and/or updates should be sent to the Beaufort County Treasurer's Office).
+(Address changes or updates should be sent to the Beaufort County Treasurer's Office).
 See the "Key Contacts" section on page 9.